Mountbatten Single Member Constituency

-The Mountbatten Single Member Constituency (Note: Kawasan Undi Perseorangan Mountbatten; 蒙巴登单选区; மவுண்ட்பேட்டன் தனித்தொகுதி) is a single member constituency (SMC) located in the central–southeastern part of Singapore.
-It is managed by Marine Parade–Braddell Heights Town Council (MPBHTC).
-The current Member of Parliament for the constituency is Gho Sze Kee from the governing People's Action Party (PAP).
+The Mountbatten Single Member Constituency (Note: Kawasan Undi Perseorangan Mountbatten; 蒙巴登单选区; மவுண்ட்பேட்டன் தனித்தொகுதி) is a single-member constituency (SMC) situated in central Singapore.
+Recreated in 2011 after having been merged in 1997, it is managed by Marine Parade–Braddell Heights Town Council (MPBHTC).
+The current Member of Parliament (MP) for the constituency is Gho Sze Kee from the People's Action Party (PAP).

+The constituency had previously existed as Mountbatten Constituency from 1959 to 1988, before being renamed Mountbatten Single Member Constituency from 1988 to 1991.
+In 1991, it was merged into Marine Parade Group Representation Constituency (GRC) in the 1991 general election.

 History

-Mountbatten Constituency was established in 1957; it was first contested at the 1959 general election and won by Seow Peck Leng from the Singapore People's Alliance (SPA).
-It was one of the few constituencies not won by the PAP, which secured 43 out of 51 seats in that general election.
-The PAP gained control of the constituency in the 1963 general election through the election of Ng Yeow Chong.
-He served as the Member of Parliament until his retirement at the 1980 general election, after which he was succeeded by Eugene Yap.

-At the 1988 general election, with the introduction of Group Representation Constituencies (GRCs), the constituency was renamed Mountbatten Single Member Constituency in line with the new designation for constituencies with a single MP.

-Yap represented Mountbatten until the constituency was abolished in the 1997 general election and merged into Marine Parade GRC as a division.

-Since 2011
+Mountbatten Constituency was established for the 1959 general election and was renamed Mountbatten SMC in 1988.
+It was then abolished in 1997.
+From 1991 to 2011, Mountbatten SMC did not exist.

 Prior to the 2011 general election, Mountbatten SMC was reformed from the division of the same name in Marine Parade GRC.
 Lim Biow Chuan, the incumbent MP for the division, contested the SMC, defeating Jeanette Chong-Aruldoss from the National Solidarity Party (NSP) with 58.62% of the vote.

-For the 2015 general election, Chong-Aruldoss switched to the Singapore People's Party (SPP); Lim defeated her in a rematch with an improved 71.86% of the vote.
+For the 2015 general election, Chong-Aruldoss switched to the Singapore People's Party (SPP) and recontested the constituency; Lim defeated her in a rematch with an improved 71.86% of the vote.

 For the 2020 general election, Lim stood for reelection in Mountbatten SMC; he defeated Peoples Voice (PV) newcomer Sivakumaran Chellappa with an improved 73.82% of the vote despite a national swing against the PAP.

 Prior to the 2025 general election, a polling district was moved from Mountbatten SMC to the newly created Marine Parade–Braddell Heights GRC.
-It was announced at the same election that Lim would retire from politics; Gho, a political newcomer, replaced him as the PAP candidate for the SMC.
+PAP announced that Lim would retire from politics; Gho, a political newcomer, replaced him as the PAP candidate for the SMC.
 She defeated independent candidate and Bitcoin investor Jeremy Tan with 63.82% of the vote, a negative swing of 10% from 2020.